tlappas/Yelp-Ratings/README.md

 - Notebooks: Jupyter notebooks for text processing and exploratory data analysis.
 - SRC: Source Code.

-PLEASE GO TO Notebooks -> Final Presentation.ipynb to see our the team's live demo.
+PLEASE GO TO Notebooks -> Final Presentation.ipynb to see the live demo.